How-To Creole

 Focus Mainly on è and ò

-As mentioned earlier, the letter à is incredibly rare to see in Haitian Creole -- very few words use it.
+As mentioned earlier, the letter à is very rare in standard Haitian Creole spelling.

 How the Haitian Creole Alphabet Works